context-labs/mactop/README.md

 - `--interval` or `-i`: Set the powermetrics update interval in milliseconds.
 Default is 1000.
 (For low-end M chips, you may want to increase this value)
 - `--color` or `-c`: Set the UI color.
 Default is white.
 Options are 'green', 'red', 'blue', 'cyan', 'magenta', 'yellow', and 'white'. (-c green)
+- `--prometheus` or `-p`: Set and enable the local Prometheus metrics server on the given port.
+Default is disabled. (e.g. -p 2112 to enable Prometheus metrics on port 2112)
 - `--version` or `-v`: Print the version of mactop.
 - `--help` or `-h`: Show a help message about these flags and how to run mactop.